Sneed-Group/broken-t2-cubic-script/README.md

 # t2-debian-script

-A script to install packages needed to use Debian with a T2-based mac.
+A script to install packages needed to recreate the Luna Linux project from a fresh Debian Testing install with Cinnamon desktop.
+(Needs internet!)

 ## Donate if you like this software!